Meaning of life: Nature of meaning in life

 Thus, a sense of significance permeates every dimension of meaning, rather than standing as a separate factor.

 Although most psychology researchers consider meaning in life as a subjective feeling or judgment, most philosophers (e.g., Thaddeus Metz, Daniel Haybron) propose that there are also objective, concrete criteria for what constitutes meaning in life.
 Wong has proposed that whether life is meaningful depends not only on subjective feelings but, more importantly, on whether a person's goal-striving and life as a whole is meaningful according to some objective normative standard.

 Western philosophical perspectives

-The philosophical perspectives on the meaning of life are those ideologies that explain life in terms of ideals or abstractions defined by humans.
+Philosophical perspectives on the meaning of life are ideologies that explain life in terms of ideals or abstractions defined by humans.

 Ancient Greek philosophy

 Platonism

 Plato, a pupil of Socrates, was one of the earliest, most influential philosophers.
 His reputation comes from his idealism of believing in the existence of universals.
 His theory of forms proposes that universals do not physically exist, like objects, but as heavenly forms.
 In the dialogue of the Republic, the character of Socrates describes the Form of the Good.
 His theory on justice in the soul relates to the idea of happiness relevant to the question of the meaning of life.

 In Platonism, the meaning of life is in attaining the highest form of knowledge, which is the Idea (Form) of the Good, from which all good and just things derive utility and value.